Owning a Restaurant Hero Image 1

 It may take some time, but it's very possible.

-Pro #3: Tech Makes Your Job a Lot Easier
+Use Tech to Make Your Job a Lot Easier

-It’s critical to have a reliable POS system that makes it easy for you to monitor key restaurant variables in real-time from your phone: sales data, labor costs, order history, customer data, inventory, etc.
+In order to do this, it’s critical to have a reliable POS system in place.
+This makes it easy for you to monitor key restaurant variables in real-time from your phone: sales data, labor costs, order history, customer data, inventory, etc.

-For example, if an unhappy customer leaves us a private message on Facebook regarding their order, I can look up their order history in our POS system and give them a refund and text them the receipt from my phone in a matter of minutes.
+For example, if an unhappy customer leaves us a private message on Facebook regarding their order, I can look up their order history in our POS system, give them a refund, and text them the receipt from a payment app on my phone in a matter of minutes.

 On top of the POS system, we use simple solutions like Google Drive to document our materials and meeting notes, Google Calendar to organize our company events with staff, and scheduling software to save us thousands of dollars (especially when it integrates with your POS system).